 The arts have many benefits in a learning environment and ameliorating the effects of trauma is key among them.
 Visual art, drama, literary arts, movement, and dance offer students and teachers a way to express feelings and emotions and share stories.
-Eight teaching artists, who received training in trauma-informed practices, have been teaching in the above disciplines using a wide range of activities, most that meet arts integration state standards.
+Eight teaching artists, who received training in trauma-informed practices, taught in the above disciplines using a wide range of activities, most that meet arts integration state standards.

-Teaching artist Sandra Novia, pictured above with a student, recently taught classes at Proctor Terrace Elementary Schools, where students spent six sessions planning and designing their own fairy houses.
+Teaching artist Sandra Novia, pictured above with a student, taught classes at Proctor Terrace Elementary Schools, where students spent six sessions planning and designing their own fairy houses.
 From a supply of outdoor materials, students used large pieces of bark as their foundation, then fashioned their houses with grass and leaves.

 Students considered details that made their houses comfortable and safe.
 Fairy house features included feather beds of all sizes, hammocks from corn husks, and sitting areas for family and friends made from shells and acorns.
 Each day, students strategically and happily added items to make their house a home, sometimes including staircases, look-outs, and escape hatches.
 One student said, “At night I think about what I’m going to add to my house the next day.
 I can’t wait to get to school to try it.”